Determination of Financial Aid

 Student Housing Status

 Your application for financial aid will be based in part on your housing status.
 Your can apply as a commuter, dormitory student or off-campus student (in an apartment or your own house).
 Your housing status is a factor in determining your cost of education.
 It is taken from what you state on the Free Application for Federal Student Aid (FAFSA).
-If your housing status is off-campus, you may be required to submit a copy of your lease or deed to the Financial Aid Office.
+If your housing status is off-campus, you may be required to submit a copy of your lease or deed to Student Financial Services.

 Full-time vs. Half-time Enrollment Status